The History of The Wexford Guinness Opera Festival: A Festivity of Irish Pubs, Singing, Swinging, Art and Culture

 The singing and swinging pub competition is absolutely fantastic.
 The local pubs choose 8 or 9 solos (singing) or bands (swinging) to perform and compete against each other.
 This is not karaoke: be assured the talent as the lovely Irish say; is fierce.
 At least 30 odd venus will compete with times and dates clearly added to the festival timetable.
 The locals take the opportunity to show off their spectacular talents to the awe of the crowds that support them.
 Pints of Guinness are consumed to aid a little Irish courage.
 The event is sponsored by Guinness Draught, so a little appreciation for the black stuff seems very appropriate.

 Take a walk through the old narrow streets, or stroll the seaside boardwalk.
 Explore the numerous art exhibitions of local and visiting artists.
 Enjoy the hustle and bustle, the contagious atmosphere of merriment and the generous folklore.
 The festival encourages all the bars and restaurants to show off their talents abundance with local dishes of delicious Irish fare.
 Listed are some of my favourites: enough reason to send anyone into the heart of The Wexford Oper Festival.

 - Irish Smoked Salmon with brown soda bread

 - Cockles and Muscles smothered in garlic and cream

 - Rack of lamb.

 - Sea bass

-A few fine foods to whet your appetite, as you sip your vino in your fine attire.
-All in the name of celebrating the enchantment and delight of music and song in the production of The Wexford Opera.
+With a few fine foods to whet your appetite why not sit back in your fine attire, sip your vino and embrace the wonders that this beautiful sea situated town has to offer: all in the name of celebrating the enchantment and delight of music and song in the production of The Wexford Opera.